-Trump reverses course, will hold coronavirus news conference
+Trump reverses course on briefings, to update on testing

-WASHINGTON (Reuters) - U.S. President Donald Trump’s pause in holding White House coronavirus briefings only lasted the weekend as officials said he would participate in one on Monday to update Americans on new testing guidelines.
+WASHINGTON (Reuters) - U.S. President Donald Trump’s pause in holding White House coronavirus briefings only lasted the weekend as officials said he would participate in one on Monday to update Americans on an expansion in virus testing.

-Trump’s advisers have been arguing that the sessions, held nearly every day for more than a month, had begun to show him in an unfavorable light, particularly after a Thursday news conference at which he asked his health experts whether disinfectants that kill the virus on surfaces might be a used in patients as a treatment.
+Trump’s advisers have been arguing that the sessions, held nearly every day for more than a month, had begun to show him in an unfavorable light, particularly after a Thursday news conference at which he asked his health experts whether disinfectants that kill the virus on surfaces might be used in patients as a treatment.

-Some Republicans fear Trump is doing his re-election prospects more harm than good with sessions that often turn into harangues against reporters, and have watched his job approval numbers drop at a time when they should be gaining steam.
+Some Republicans fear Trump is doing his re-election prospects more harm than good with sessions that often turn into harangues against reporters, and have watched his approval numbers drop at a time when they should be gaining steam.

 The White House announced on Monday morning that Monday’s session was canceled, only to reverse course hours later and put the briefing back on Trump’s schedule.

-Aides said Trump wanted to talk about new coronavirus testing guidelines, as the administration tries to fill a need demanded by governors for broader testing for the virus as states move toward reopening their economies.
+Aides said Trump wanted to talk about new coronavirus testing guidelines, as the administration tries to fill a need demanded by governors and business leaders for broader testing as states move toward reopening their economies.

-Senior administration officials said the federal government is sending to states enough swabs and related equipment to cover their entire testing objectives for the months of May and June.
+Senior administration officials said the federal government is sending enough swabs and related equipment to all 50 states to cover their entire testing objectives for the months of May and June.

+This will allow the screening of at least 2% of the population, the officials said.

 “We’ll be doing many more tests in May and June than we’ve done cumulatively to date,” said one official, speaking on condition of anonymity.
+About 5.4 million tests have been conducted thus far.

+“The hope is that by fall we’ve got so many tests that we’re swimming in tests,” the official said.

-Trump’s advisers inside and outside the White House have been urging him to scale back his participation in the briefings, arguing it would make him look more in command by appearing in fewer.
+Trump’s advisers inside and outside the White House have been urging him to scale back his participation in the coronavirus news briefings, arguing it would make him look more in command by appearing in fewer.

-White House officials said the briefings will shift more toward the economic reopening phase in the fight against the novel coronavirus.
+White House officials said future briefings will shift more toward economic reopening.

-Republicans increasingly see restoring economic growth in June, July and August as critical to improving Trump’s re-election prospects in November.
+Republicans increasingly see restoring economic growth from June as critical to improving Trump’s re-election prospects in November.

-The weekend pause in the briefings followed the Republican president’s musings on Thursday about the potential use of disinfectants as a treatment for COVID-19, the illness caused by the highly contagious new coronavirus.

 White House press secretary Kayleigh McEnany told reporters the briefings might have a new look and a new focus.